cqz7633/FIAAU/README.md

 ### 1. Mouse annotation(mm10) of methods

 We provide annotation files for the 3'UTR of mouse mm10 required for APAtrap, CSI-UTR, DaPars, diffUTR, LABRAT, and QAPA.
 This annotation is based on the integration of GENCODE and PolyA_DB3 databases and can be downloaded from [Google Drive](https://drive.google.com/file/d/1ki3yKC0YcGy36pWV0XFleV3_Za3rh7aQ/view?usp=drive_link).
-After downloading and decompressing, move the `mm10` directory and all files to the `/FIAAU/anno`.
+After downloading and decompressing, move the `mm10` directory to the `/FIAAU/anno`.
 The file structure is provided as below:
 ```
 FIAAU/
 └── anno